Headshot of Elisa Dainese

 Biography

-Dainese’s research has received grants, fellowships, and awards from Columbia University, Bruno Zevi Foundation, CCA, SSHRC, GAHTC, the Graham Foundation, the University of Pisa, and Georgia Tech.
-In 2013-16, she was the recipient of a three-year Marie Curie International fellowship funded by the EU and developed in connection with Harvard University, the University of Pennsylvania, and the University of Venice.
-She has participated in numerous international conferences and served as an organizing team member of both the Venice Biennale of Architecture (2010), IUAV AFRICA - Rwanda Pavilion, and of the Milan Triennale of Architecture (2013).
-She has served in research and professional boards, among them she is a member of the Board of Directors of the Society of Architectural Historians.
+Dr. Dainese’s research has received grants, fellowships, and awards from Columbia University, Bruno Zevi Foundation, CCA, SSHRC, GAHTC, the Graham Foundation, the University of Pisa, and Georgia Tech.
+In 2013-16, she was the recipient of a three-year Marie Curie International fellowship funded by the EU and developed in connection with Harvard University, the University of Pennsylvania, and the University of Venice (IUAV).
+She has participated in numerous international conferences and served as an organizing team member of both the Venice Biennale of Architecture (2010) and of the Milan Triennale of Architecture (2013).
+She has served in research and professional boards and she is a member of the Board of Directors of the Society of Architectural Historians.

 2022